CaliStyle/trailpack-proxy-cart/templates/uploads/product_upload.md

 The title of your product.
 Example: Women's Snowboard

 ## Body (Markdown or HTML)
 The description of the product in Markdown or HTML format.
-This can also be plain text without any formatting which default to Markdown.
+This can also be plain text without any formatting which defaults to Markdown.

 ## SEO Title
 The SEO Title has a character (letters & numbers) limit of 70.